zaycruz/atlas/README.md

 Type into the REPL to chat.
 Press `Ctrl+D` (macOS/Linux) or `Ctrl+Z` then `Enter` (Windows) to exit, or type `/quit`.
 Responses stream token-by-token so you can watch ideas form in real time.
-Atlas can also request internal tools; you'll be prompted for approval when that happens.
+Atlas can also request internal tools; you'll be prompted for approval when that happens (only for potentially destructive tools).
 The CLI renders responses as Markdown with color-coded prompts (green for you, cyan for Atlas).
 Use `/model <name>` to switch Ollama models on the fly.